-- Papers may address any topic related to international law and refugees, stateless persons, internally-displaced persons (IDPs), and forced migrants.
+- Papers may address any topic related to international law and refugees, stateless persons, internally-displaced persons (IDPs), and/or forced migrants.

 - Student authors must be enrolled in an undergraduate or graduate degree program at an accredited university at the time of submission.

 - Papers must be written solely by the candidate, in English, and may not have been submitted for publication elsewhere.

 - Citations should be in footnotes, rather than endnotes.
 If the paper is eventually selected for publication in the International Journal of Refugee Law (see below), it must comply with the Journal’s style guide and the OSCOLA footnote style.
 For that reason, students should consider adopting this style in their submission.